-- The most important concern is that people have options in different settings to age in place in River Forest. - The survey revealed that people would entertain modifying existing space to accommodate a care situation. - Accessory Dwelling Units (ADU) 23 percent would consider modifying their home to accommodate an ADU or live in one.
+- Most important thing is that people have options in different settings to age in River Forest. - Caveat: we uncovered that people would entertain modifying existing space to accommodate a care situation. - Accessory Dwelling Units (ADU) 23 percent would consider modifying their home to accommodate an ADU or live in one.